 Disposition.
 Those actions taken regarding records no longer needed for the conduct of the regular current business of the agency.
 (36 CFR 1220.18, “What Definitions Apply to the Regulations in Subchapter B?”)

 Official Records.
 All books, papers, maps, photographs, and machine-readable documentary materials regardless of form or physical characteristics created or received by any agency of the United States Government under Federal law or in connection with the transaction of public business and that are preserved or appropriate for preservation by that agency or its legitimate successor as evidence of the organization, functions, policies, decisions, procedures, operations, or other activities of the Government or because of the informational value of the data contained in these materials (see 44 U.S.C.
-3301, “Definition of Records” also 36 CFR 1220.18).
+3301, “Definition of Records,” also 36 CFR 1220.18 and 1222.10).

 Records created (e.g., copying or printing licensee documents) by the NRC inspector, or reproduced by any means (e.g., inspector written notes), could be considered federal records if preserved or determined appropriate for preservation by the NRC.

 Privacy Act Records.
-Any item, collection, or grouping of information about an individual that is maintained by the NRC in a Privacy Act system of records, including but not limited to the individual’s education, financial transactions, medical history, employment history, or criminal history, that contains the individual’s name, or the identifying number, symbol, or other identifying particular assigned to the individual, such as a fingerprint, a voice print, or a photograph and is retrieved by the individual’s identifier.
+Any item, collection, or grouping of information about an individual that is maintained by the NRC in a Privacy Act system of records, including but not limited to the individual’s education, financial transactions, medical history, employment history, or criminal history, that contains the individual’s name, or the identifying number, symbol, or other identifying particular assigned to the individual, such as a fingerprint, a voice print, or a photograph and is retrieved by the individual’s identifier (for example, name, Social Security number, passport/visa number, or assigned case number).
 (See MD 3.2, “Privacy Act”)

 Retention Period.
 The length of time that records must be kept.
-(Refer to 36 CFR 1220.18 and, NUREG 0910 “Comprehensive Records Disposition Schedule”)
+(Refer to 36 CFR 1220.18 and, NUREG 0910 “Comprehensive Records Disposition Schedule.”)
+See Section 02.06 for special considerations regarding FOIA records.

 02.14 Regulatory Requirement